camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 </f:metadata>
 ```

-Submit the form by calling the `camundaTaskForm` bean again which
+Submit the form by calling the `camundaTaskForm` bean again, which:

-*   completes the task in the process engine, causing the current token to advance in the process,
+*   Completes the task in the process engine, causing the current token to advance in the process
-*   ends the conversation,
+*   Ends the conversation
-*   triggers a redirect to the callback URL of the tasklist.
+*   Triggers a redirect to the callback URL of the tasklist

 ```xml
 <h:commandButton id="complete" value="task completed" action="#{camundaTaskForm.completeTask()}" />
 ```

-Note that the command button doesn't have to be on the same form, you might
-have a whole wizard containing multiple forms in a row before having the
-`completeTask` button.
-This will work because of the conversation running in
+Note that the command button doesn't have to be on the same form, you might have a whole wizard containing multiple forms in a row before having the `completeTask` button.
+This will work because of the conversation running in the background.
-the background.

 ## Access process variables

-In the forms you can access your own CDI beans as usual and also access the
-camunda CDI beans.
-This makes it easy to access process variables, e.g. via the
-`processVariables` CDI bean:
+In the forms you can access your own CDI beans as usual and also access the camunda CDI beans.
+This makes it easy to access process variables, e.g., via the `processVariables` CDI bean:

 ```xml
 <h:form id="someForm">